The covid pandemic clearly highlighted those companies that truly care about their customers and which provide customer service excellence.

-Include not only your customers’ demographics and consumption / purchasing habits but also information about where they do these things, what values they have that you can tap into and what emotions motivate them to purchase and use your brand.
+In your avatar, you must include not only your customers’ demographics and consumption / purchasing habits, but also information about where they do these things, what values they have that you can tap into and what emotions motivate them to purchase and use your brand.

 Do you know what needs your customer has and which of them you are tapping into?

-They certainly have more than one need, but you must identify and address only one.
+They certainly have more than one need, but you must identify and address only one at a time.

 If you attempt to address more than one and especially if they are not sequential, your customer may be confused.

 Mixed brand messages on what the brand can do for them, will leave your customers perplexed.
 This will, in turn, reduce the likelihood that they will be convinced your offer can meet their needs and objectives.